douglasrizzo/catsim/sphinx/api/techniques/estimation/bayesian-infrastructure.md

 \tilde{p}(\theta_q \mid \mathbf{u}).
 $$

-The default planned configuration is a uniform grid over the extended theta range with a standard normal prior, matching the conventions already used in the feature card.
+The default configuration is a uniform grid over the extended theta range with a standard normal prior, matching the conventions already used in the feature card.